NVIDIA/NeMo-Curator/docs/user-guide/text-curation.rst

    Synthetic data generation tools and example piplines are available within NeMo Curator.

 :ref:`Downstream Task Decontamination <data-curator-downstream>` After training, large language models are usually evaluated by their performance on downstream tasks consisting of unseen test data.
-When dealing with large datasets, there is a potential for leakage of this test data into the model’s training dataset.
+When dealing with large datasets, there is a potential for leakage of this test data into the model's training dataset.
 NeMo Curator allows you to remove sections of documents in your dataset that are present in downstream tasks.

 :ref:`Personally Identifiable Information Identification and Removal <data-curator-pii>` The purpose of the personally identifiable information (PII) redaction tool is to help scrub sensitive data out of training datasets